joeylockie/lockiemedia/AI_PROJECT_LOG.md

-# AI Project Curation Log: LockieMedia Todo App & Admin Panel
+# AI Project Curation Log: LockieMedia Personal and Business Management Service

-**Last Updated:** 2025-06-03 21:40 (EDT) ##
+**Last Updated:** 2025-06-03 23:36 (EDT) ##

 0. Instructions for AI (Gemini)

-**Purpose of this Document:** This document is your primary source of truth for the LockieMedia Todo App & Admin Panel project.
+**Purpose of this Document:** This document is your primary source of truth for the LockieMedia Personal and Business Management Service project.
 It provides context, tracks progress, outlines current tasks, and lists future goals.
 Please refer to it to understand:
     * The overall project scope.
     * What has already been completed.
     * What the user (Joey) is currently working on with your assistance.